-Advantages Disadvantages Only technology that can, at least, have efficiency Class A+ LEDs have, by far, the longest lifetime of all lighting technologies Lowest cost of ownership (cheaper than any other technology during the lifetime) Extremely flexible technology for aesthetic and controlling purposes Low temperature when functioning avoids any possibility of burning at touch Regarding CFLs, LEDs withstand many more switching cycles and light up immediately Its initial cost is higher than other technologies (but the prices have been quickly decreasing).
-LEDs are temperature sensitive.
-Efficacy and lifetime is strongly reduced if lamps are overheated
+Advantages Disadvantages • Only technology that can, at Its initial cost is higher than least, have efficiency Class A+ other technologies (but the prices have been quickly LEDs have, by far, the longest decreasing). lifetime of all lighting technologies LEDs temperature are sensitive.
+Efficacy and lifetime Lowest cost of ownership is strongly reduced if lamps are (cheaper than any other overheated technology during the lifetime) Extremely flexible technology for aesthetic and controlling purposes Low temperature when functioning avoids any possibility of burning at touch Regarding CFLs, LEDs withstand many more switching cycles and light up immediately